pallasArchive/nasa-github-starter/README.md

 - Add filters for **class**, **mass**, and **decade** in the Streamlit app.
 - Compute **top-10 meteorites by mass** and map them by coordinates.
 - Publish a short writeup in the README explaining your insights.

+# Make any change (edit a file or create a new one)
+echo "# Test Trigger" >> trigger.md

+# Stage and commit
+git add .
+git commit -m "Trigger workflow"

+# Push to main
+git push origin main

 ---